apache/arrow/docs/source/java/dataset.rst

 Native Object Resource Management
 ===========
-As another result of relying JNI, all components related to ``FileSystemDataset`` should be closed mannually to release the corresponding native objects after using.
+As another result of relying JNI, all components related to ``FileSystemDataset`` should be closed manually to release the corresponding native objects after using.
 For example:

 .. code-block:: Java